Is Six Figure Mentors A Pyramid Scheme Scam?

 But with a lot of negative feedback regarding this program, it won’t take your prospective customer long to realise that this may not be the best place to invest their time and money.

 While they stress that affiliates can choose to promote any products they want… they do say that a large number of students choose to promote their own products.

 So, I feel they’re trying to cover themselves here by suggesting they are giving people the education and ability to promote any products as an affiliate marketer.

 Even though, the motivation behind the six figure mentors is clearly to point people towards promoting their own products.

 They make it seem like an attractive option in comparison to many programs; because of the commissions you could make from their high ticket items.

 Stuart Ross says: Six Figure Mentors is not a scam.

 Stuart says this is due to the fact there is a 30 day money back guarantee, you can check it out for yourself and then you will be able to see whether there is value there, or not.

-While that’s true to some extent, I think the problem here isn’t with this inital $29.95 payment for the intial training.
+While that’s true to some extent, I think the problem here isn’t with this initial $29.95 payment, for the initial training.